 With an audience response system, the presenter speaks directly with the audience.
 This means, as the organizer, you no longer need to script out every single word.
 Instead, you’re free to focus on the flow of the town hall.
 How will you incorporate live feedback into your town hall meeting format, and when?
 Here are some ideas to help you make the most of your ARS.

 Draft each poll beforehand.
-Poll Everywhere has six poll types to choose from – including multiple-choice, word cloud, and Q&A – depending on the type of feedback you want.
+The great thing about Poll Everywhere is the ability to create polls beforehand and embed them into your PowerPoint.
+There is no need to take time during the presentation to create a live poll.
+Additionally, Poll Everywhere has six poll types to choose from – including multiple-choice, word cloud, and Q&A – depending on the type of feedback you want.
 For example, multiple-choice is great for trivia, while Q&A (shown below) lets the audience type in their own questions and comments.